 Farmers have intentionally changed the genetic makeup of all the crops they have grown and the livestock they have raised since domestic agriculture began 10,000 years ago.
-Every fruit, vegetable and grain that is commercially available today has been altered by human hands, including organic and heirloom seeds.
+Every fruit, vegetable and grain that is commercially available today has a history of genetic modification by human hands, including organic and heirloom seeds.

 See how crops have evolved from ancient Egypt until today in this infographic from European Biotech Week, and then journey through the last 80 years of modern agriculture with Crop Life America.

 Over the past century, corn has evolved with the availability of hybrid corn in the 1930s and the planting of GM crops in the mid-1990s.
 Due to the insect resistance and/or herbicide tolerance of GM corn, more and more of it was planted.
-Contrary to popular belief, the development and increased usage of GM corn has not changed the physical appearance of corn.
+Contrary to popular belief, the physical appearance of corn before GMO – or corn before selective breeding – is the same as corn after GMO.
+Its appearance has not changed with the development and increased usage of GM corn.

-What has changed, due to modern plant breeding, is size, consistency, seed performance, yield, the number of ears per stalk, and the position of the ear and the leaves on the stalk.
-Currently, a plant has only one ear located about waist high (the height of a combine blade), and its leaves grow at a more upright angle to better catch sunrays and rain.
+What has changed, due to modern plant breeding, is the corn’s size, consistency, seed performance, yield, the number of ears per stalk and the position of the ear and the leaves on the stalk.
+Currently, a plant has only one ear located about waist high (the height of a combined blade), and its leaves grow at a more upright angle to better catch sun rays and rain.
 A century ago, farmers planted about 8,000 corn plants per acre.
 Today they plant about four times as many plants per acre.

 10,000 Years Ago: Humans begin crop domestication using selective breeding.